danieledangeli/symfony-microservice-bounded-context-example/README.md

 This is a minimal Symfony distribution to implement a bounded context inside a micro-service architecture.

+*Plese note*: It's not a DDD proof of concepts, therefore the domain is "pure" and it doesn't reflect a real scenario!!

 ## The Story

 The Development Team have identified the following context inside the application domain: